For all electrical emergencies, including downed wires, call 800-490-0075. For any gas concerns please contact National Grid.

 Donate Across Long Island

-Stop by any of the following events with a donation of non-perishable food from 10AM - 2PM.
+Stop by any of the following Stop & Shop locations with a donation of non-perishable food from 10AM - 2PM.

 Feeding America’s 2014 Hunger in America study found that 79% of clients purchase inexpensive, unhealthy foods just to make ends meet.
 However, clients say they are looking for healthier foods to feed themselves and their families.
 Here are some suggestions of healthy foods to bring to the collection drives.